ocramz/sparse-linear-algebra/README.md

 ### Linear systems

 Large sparse linear systems are best solved with iterative methods. `sparse-linear-algebra` provides a selection of these via the `<\>` (inspired by Matlab's "backslash" function.
-Here we use GMRES as default solver method) :
+Currently this method uses GMRES as default) :

     λ> b = fromListDenseSV 3 [3,2,5] :: SpVector Double
     λ> x <- amat <\> b